Learning Hyperparameters via a Data-Emphasized Variational Objective: Introduction

-When training deep neural networks (DNNs) or other models with many parameters, significant time and effort are devoted to manage the tradeoff between under- and over-fitting.
-A common strategy is to grid search for model complexity hyperparameters that perform best on a dedicated validation set~\citep{raschka2018model,murphy2022Picking}.
-Smarter search strategies are also possible, like successive halving~\citep{karnin2013almost}, Bayesian optimization~(BO)~\citep{snoek2012practical,hvarfner2024vanilla}, or meta-learned BO~\citep{wangPretrainedGaussianProcesses2024}.
-In practice, these searches have two key disadvantages.
-First, they require separate runs of the fitting procedure for each candidate hyperparameter, which is time-consuming and also wasteful, discarding most poor-scoring runs.
-Second, they need to carve out a validation set from available labeled data, reducing the data that can inform model training.
-This is especially worrisome when available data has limited size.

-On paper, a Bayesian approach to hyperparameters seems to be an elegant and pragmatic solution.
-Suppose we model observations $\{y_i \}_{i=1}^N$ via a likelihood $p_{\eta}( y_{1:N} | \theta)$, where $\theta$ is a high-dimensional parameter to be estimated.
-We also assume a prior $p_{\eta}( \theta )$.
-Both prior and likelihood are controlled by hyperparameters $\eta$.
-To learn both $\theta$ and $\eta$ from data, we can follow the type-II maximum likelihood recipe: estimate the posterior $p_{\eta}(\theta | y_{1:N})$ while simultaneously learning $\eta$ to maximize $p_{\eta}( y_{1:N} ) = \int_{\theta} p_{\eta}( y_{1:N}, \theta) d\theta$.
-This latter objective $p_{\eta}( y_{1:N} )$ is known as the \emph{marginal likelihood}~\citep{lotfi2022bayesian}, also called the~\emph{evidence}.
-The marginal likelihood naturally acts like Occam’s razor, favoring hyperparameters that support the simplest model that fits the data well, while penalizing overly-complex models~\citep{jeffreys1939theory,mackay1991bayesian,bishop2006Bayesian}.
-Learning $\eta$ to maximize marginal likelihood via gradient ascent resolves both issues raised above: we need only one training run (not separate runs for each candidate $\eta$) and can use all available data for training without any validation set.
+A Bayesian approach to hyperparameters seems to be an elegant and pragmatic solution.
+Suppose we model observations $y_{1:N}$ via a likelihood $p_{\eta}(y_{1:N} | \theta)$, where $\theta$ is a high-dimensional parameter to be estimated and $\eta$ is a hyperparameter vector.
+We also assume a prior $p_{\eta}(\theta)$.
+To learn both $\theta$ and $\eta$ from data, we can follow the type-II maximum likelihood recipe: estimate the posterior $p_{\eta}(\theta | y_{1:N})$ while simultaneously learning $\eta$ to maximize $p_{\eta}(y_{1:N}) = \int_{\theta} p_{\eta}(y_{1:N}, \theta) d\theta$.
+The objective $p_{\eta}(y_{1:N})$ is known as the \emph{marginal likelihood} or \emph{evidence}~\citep{mackay1996hyperparameters,neal1996bayesian,rasmussen2006bayesian}.
+The marginal likelihood favors $\eta$ values that lead to simpler models that fit the data well while avoiding overfitting~\citep{jeffreys1939theory,mackay1991bayesian,rasmussen2000occam,grunwald2005tutorial}.
+This objective naturally penalizes overcomplexity and is often praised as a Bayesian Occam's razor.
+Learning $\eta$ to maximize the marginal likelihood via gradient ascent resolves both issues raised above: we need only one run of gradient ascent (not separate runs for each candidate $\eta$) and can use all available data for training without overfitting.
+No validation set is needed at all.